wkoszek/me/source/blog/2015-05-20-book-organized-mind.md

 I feel like Allen's book beats this one, as it's manageable and provides 90% of answers to most of the issues which might have driven you to picking this book on the first place.

+One of the great pieces of content, maybe even better than respective chapter in "Programming Pearls" was an introductions and detailed explanation of the back of the envelope calculations and reasons why people still use them for interview questions.
+"Programming pearls" seems to be one of the first books where quizing with fairly open-ended question was done during the interviews.